MaintenanceLTU/D0002B/RoadProfile/README.md

 - **Computing Root Mean Square (RMS)** for megatexture.

 For specifications of wavelengths and more details see ISO 13473-1 [1] and ISO/FDIS 13473-5 [2] for macrotexture and megatexture, respectively.
 ### **References**

-[1] EN ISO 13473-1: Characterization of pavement texture by use of surface profiles -Part 1: Determination of Mean Profile Depth
+[1] EN ISO 13473-1: Characterization of pavement texture by use of surface profiles - Part 1: Determination of Mean Profile Depth.

-[2] Pr EN ISO/DIS 13473-5: Characterization of pavement texture by use of surface profiles -Part 5: Determination of Megatexture
+[2] Pr EN ISO/DIS 13473-5: Characterization of pavement texture by use of surface profiles - Part 5: Determination of Megatexture.

 ## Tutorials